 We are the only locally-based station that's broadcasting 24 hours a day.
 We take no sustaining external service, unlike all other radio services in the region.
 We carried out a 4-week trial in 2006, applied for the licence in 2007 and launched in March 2008 with an initial five-year extendable licence and about 120 regular team members regularly involved.

-Our Aim: is to run an effective, inclusive radio station that dares to be different to other stations serving the region.
-By providing a diverse and open access to the citizens of Swindon.
+To run an effective, inclusive radio station that dares to be different to other stations serving the region, by providing a diverse and open access to the citizens of Swindon.
 Contributing to the promotion of cultural, spiritual, social and economic life of Swindon.

-We have a totally different concept to others in the area.
-Presenters, admin and technical teams are volunteers learning new skills and sharing their knowledge and experience with others, at the same time as helping provide a radio service for Swindon, engaging with the local community.
+We have a totally different concept to other Radio Stations in the area.
+Presenters, admin and technical teams are volunteers learning new skills and sharing their knowledge and experience with others, at the same time as helping provide a radio service for Swindon, engaging with and supporting the local community.

 We are a totally accessible, inclusive service for the town and provide training and volunteering opportunities.